The first and only Catskill KunsthalleExhibition image from "NADA X Foreland". Credit Alon Koppel.

-Our 85,000 square foot campus includes contemporary art galleries, studios, food and beverage programs, special projects, and events, situated on the bank of Catskill Creek in the Hudson River Valley.
+Our 85,000 square foot campus includes contemporary art galleries, artist studios, food and beverage programs, coworking, special projects, and unparalleled Hudson Valley wedding venues for private rentals.

 Foreland participates in a long history of artist-run, artist-occupied industrial buildings.
 In this spirit, the campus uniquely serves 21st-century arts and artists through modern, progressive programming within historically-inspired, functionalist grounds.

 Liam Turkle Architect, a full-service firm based in Hudson, NY, was selected to collaborate on the Book House and Front buildings.
-Today, each of these buildings is once again flooded by daylight, exposing interior austerity that is as monumental as it is intimate.